 There are different ways to kick start your business venture and forming LLP is one of those routes.
-To go on through this route have its own benefits and drawbacks, which we discuss them in this article.
+To go on through this route have its own benefits and drawbacks, which we discuss in this article.
 This will help the entrepreneur to know the additional perspective of the business structure.
-This is most preferred form of business amongst professionals.
+This is the most preferred form of business among professionals.

-As the name itself suggest, LLP limit liability of its partners.
+- LIMITED LIABILITY: As the name, itself suggest, LLP limit liability of its partners.
 There are many partners involved in the business, amongst whom the risk can be diversified.

 - Lesser compliances: Unlike the companies, LLPs are not required to conduct board meeting and general meeting, and even not required to keep AOA and MOA.